dmd-program/dmd-100/projects/narrative/discover_focus_words.md

-Discover: Word-pairs
+# Discover: Word-pairs

 ## Instructions

 1. In your journal, write three objects from your home.
 If you cannot think of any, choose three objects from a random object generator.
-Here is [one](http://roger.redevised.com/). \(2 mins\)
+Here is [one](http://roger.redevised.com/).
 2. Free association writing. \(10 mins\)
    * On a journal page, write as many adjectives about this object as you can.
    * Circle three adjectives.